Nick Adams (commentator): Life in the United States

-President Donald Trump appointed Adams, in 2020, to the Board of the Woodrow Wilson International Center for Scholars.
-Some members of the center's staff have found Adams' presence on the board to be an "embarrassment".
-Adams traveled with the centre's board to Israel in 2023.
+Near the end of his first term in office, President Trump appointed Adams to a six-year term on the Board of the Woodrow Wilson International Center for Scholars, a nonpartisan think tank focusing on global affairs.
+Some members of the center's staff found his presence on the board to be an "embarrassment" because of his misogyny.
+As of mid-2026, Adams remains a member of the Board, even as a March 2026 executive order drastically cut funding for the Center's staff and operations.